ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 ~~~

 all of the values above see only anything that precedes them, nothing
-that comes afterwards.
+that comes afterward.
 This paradigm embedded itself deeply in my
 mind,, to the extent that it'll transformed my imperative code to be
 written in this style, in the "let" fashion.
 It also led me to
 discover a concept I call *context piling*.